 The Japan Banking Act

-The Japan legislation stipulates that the commercial and investment banking are separated.
+The Japan legislation stipulates that the commercial and investment banking institutions are separated.

 The main law which regulates the commercial banking activities in Japan is the Banking Act.

 The registration and operation of securities and derivative-related business activities are regulated by the Financial Instruments and Exchange Act of Japan (FIEA).
 Our company registration representatives in Japan

 Banks in Japan are usually restricted from engaging in securities and derivatives-related activities.
 In case a bank wants to do such transactions, it has to establish and register a separate entity.

 In case you would like to know more about the Japanese financial institutions